 But first, you'll need to ditch the electronics.
 Shut the TV off.
 Plug in the phone, put away the tablet, and forget about them.
 Shutting off all of your access to the outside world is key to making hygge work.
 Now let's break it all down.

 What hygge for one looks like at my house.

 A serving tray

 Don't spend a lot on a tray.
 You may already have one or two laying around the house, used as catch-alls or kept for those breakfasts-in-bed that never actually happen.
 I found mine at IKEA.
-Something like this Black Hammered Metal Serve Tray, currently on clearance for $6.98 at Target, would be great as well – its rustic look is on point for the hygge aesthetic.
+Something like this Galvanized Tray, currently $12.99 at Pier 1 Imports, would be great as well – its rustic look is on point for the hygge aesthetic.
 When hunting for a tray, I heartily recommend finding one with handles.

 Fold the napkin and use it as a sort of liner.
 Not only does it catch spills and wipe your fingers, it also dresses up the tray just enough to feel a little elegant.
 I love cloth napkins in general since they're reusable and simply throwing them in the laundry is easy.
 World Market is my go-to source, with lots of stylish and affordable cloth napkins in stock.

 Most hygge experts will tell you that fire is an essential element, providing a source of light and heat as a buffer against the cold and dark of a Scandinavian winter.
 A small votive with a tea light candle should fit nicely on your tray.
 Thrift stores are great options for candle holders of all kinds.
 I'm pretty sure the green glass votive holder on my tray came from a Salvation Army store for maybe $1.
-There's no need to spend a lot of money on the candles either – a 16-ct. pack of tealights is $1 at Dollar Tree.
+There's no need to spend a lot of money on the candles either – a 120-ct. pack of tealights is $12.99 at Amazon and will last you awhile.
 Or if your coziest spot is near a fireplace, get a fire going.

 Your favorite mug